 She could change her name, but probably shouldn’t, because we had to scour an 80s movie to get to her real name.

 Get stuff pierced, or play the craps table.
 I’m okay with her procuring black cats and betting it all on lucky 13 or even going by Moonbeam Dinklesnorf (not really) but man, when she took off on graduation day on her new bike, without telling me?

 After all the drop-bys and appetizers and cards and gifts, Elise said she’d try her new Schwinn for a spin down the street.
 Be careful, love.
 People drive like schmucks in this neighborhood.
 It’s a Sunday night at dusk.
 Who knows what can go down?

 After a minute, I couldn’t hear her.

 She’s not 5.
-But, she’s not 25.
+She’s not 25.
 A girl should tell her dad when she decided to turn the classic handlebars away from the court she lives on and head for busier streets.
 “Where are you?”
 I texted.
 No answer.
 “Where the hell are you guys?”
 I texted her sister.
 Nothing.